-Introducing yourself or your business by text message is fairly tricky.
-You only have a tiny amount of space in which to craft your message (160 characters, to be precise – which equates to very few words!).
+Introducing yourself or your business by text message can be incredibly tricky.
+You have a limited amount of space in which to craft your message (160 characters, to be precise, which equates to very few words!).

-There's a definite skill to writing a short yet memorable introduction while also laying the foundations for a two-way conversation.
-This article shares some valuable tips and best practices for introducing yourself via text messaging.
+Writing a short yet memorable introduction text while simultaneously laying a strong foundation for a two-way conversation is a skill.
+This article shares some valuable tips and best practices on how to introduce yourself over text.

 What is an introduction text?

-An introduction text is simply the very first text message you send to someone you want to get acquainted with, such as a customer, colleague, supplier or networking connection.
+An introduction text is the very first text message you send to someone you want to get acquainted with, such as a customer, colleague, supplier, or networking connection.

 Related: 28 Important (and Fascinating) Facts About Texting